Gagravarr/ZigbeeTempMonitoringDocs/README.md

 for.
 The key bit of open source software I'm using is [Zigbee2MQTT](https://www.zigbee2mqtt.io/)

+Note that battery-powered Zigbee temperature sensors only check in (measure then transmit) when they feel like it, which may only be a few times an hour.
+For more real-time measuring, and especially if you want to control your heating, you probably want a different sensor platform/approach!

 ## Broad Approach

 1. Temperature sensors send readings periodically, over zigbee